mancinimassimiliano/caffe/README.md

-This is the Caffe version used in the work **_"Robust Place Categorization with Deep Domain Generalization"_**.
+This is the Caffe version used in the work [Robust Place Categorization with Deep Domain Generalization](https://ieeexplore.ieee.org/document/8302933/).

+This code is forked from [NVIDIA/caffe](https://github.com/NVIDIA/caffe).
+For any issue not directly related to our additional layer (MultiModalBatchNorm), please refer to the upstream repository.

 This code allows to use Weighted Batch-Normalizaton layers.
 To add a weighted batch-norm use the following definition in the prototxt: